-Zimbabwe court drops charges against US woman
+Zimbabwe court suspends charges against US woman

 "I was not surprised at all by this ruling.
 There was no case to start with," Obey Shava, from Zimbabwe Lawyers for Human Rights, told reporters.

-O'Donovan, who works for a satirical video website, was the first person to be accused of plotting to overthrow the government following the creation in October of a cybersecurity ministry intended to police social media.
+O'Donovan, who works for a satirical video website, was the first person to be accused of plotting to overthrow the government after the creation in October of a cybersecurity ministry intended to police social media.

 According to court documents, her tweet read, "We are being led by a selfish and sick man."

-Zimbabwe's longtime leader Mugabe, 93, stepped down in November after 37 years in power.
+Zimbabwe's longtime leader, Mugabe, 93, stepped down in November after 37 years in power.
 His autocratic rule was finally brought to an end by a military takeover of power and impeachment proceedings in Parliament.

 Zimbabwe's former vice president Emmerson Mnangagwa was sworn in as president days later.

-Note: CORRECTION: This story and headline have been revised to state that the charges against Martha O'Donovan have been temporarily suspended, not dropped.
-CORRECTION: This story has been updated to correct the name of the magistrate who delivered the court's decision Thursday.